The Commonplace

 0.24

 There is a lack of standardized instruments and inconsistent controls for confounding factors across studies, limiting causal inference about the effect of digital transformation on productivity.
-Other null_result high quality of causal inference (control for confounding, presence of randomized/longitudinal designs)
+Other null_result quality of causal inference (control for confounding, presence of randomized/longitudinal designs)

 n=145